How to plant a wildlife garden: Pollinator-friendly plants and container displays for bees and butterflies

 Height 1.5m.
 Hardiness ratings USDA 5a-9b.
 Season of interest Summer

-Inspiring ways to attract wildlife into the garden
+Ways to attract wildlife into the garden

 A few more ideas and extra advice to help welcome beneficial wildlife into your garden.